Kontoor Brands (NYSE:KTB) Releases FY 2021 Earnings Guidance

-Kontoor Brands (NYSE:KTB) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $3.900-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.870.
+Kontoor Brands (NYSE:KTB) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $3.900-$4.000 for the period, compared to the Thomson Reuters consensus estimate of $3.870.
 The company issued revenue guidance of $2.39 billion-$2.42 billion, compared to the consensus revenue estimate of $2.40 billion.

-Several equities research analysts have weighed in on the company.
-Barclays increased their price objective on Kontoor Brands from $56.00 to $82.00 and gave the stock an overweight rating in a report on Friday, May 7th.
-Zacks Investment Research upgraded Kontoor Brands from a hold rating to a buy rating and set a $65.00 price objective for the company in a report on Friday.
-The Goldman Sachs Group assumed coverage on Kontoor Brands in a report on Wednesday, July 14th.
-They issued a buy rating and a $69.00 price objective for the company.
-Finally, UBS Group increased their price objective on Kontoor Brands from $89.00 to $97.00 and gave the stock a buy rating in a report on Tuesday, May 25th.
-Seven investment analysts have rated the stock with a buy rating, The stock currently has an average rating of Buy and an average target price of $66.71.
+The company also recently announced a quarterly dividend, which will be paid on Monday, September 20th.
+Shareholders of record on Friday, September 10th will be given a $0.40 dividend.
+This represents a $1.60 annualized dividend and a yield of 3.01%.
+The ex-dividend date is Thursday, September 9th.
+Kontoor Brands’s dividend payout ratio is currently 61.30%.

-In other Kontoor Brands news, EVP Laurel Krueger sold 6,762 shares of Kontoor Brands stock in a transaction on Friday, May 28th.
+In other news, EVP Laurel Krueger sold 6,762 shares of the company’s stock in a transaction that occurred on Friday, May 28th.
 The stock was sold at an average price of $63.98, for a total transaction of $432,632.76.
-Following the completion of the transaction, the executive vice president now owns 29,058 shares in the company, valued at $1,859,130.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 1.90% of the company’s stock.
+Following the completion of the sale, the executive vice president now owns 29,058 shares in the company, valued at $1,859,130.84.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+1.90% of the stock is currently owned by insiders.

 Kontoor Brands, Inc engages in the design, manufacture, sourcing, marketing, and distribution of a portfolio of brands.
 It operates through the Wrangler and Lee segment.
 The company was founded on November 18, 2018 and is headquartered in Greensboro, NC.